 “Since January 2017 we have incorporated a label in all our garments that represent our project “CO2 Compensated Clothing”.
 The project is approved by the Global Standard Foundation and the UN.
 The aim of the project is to keep track of our current C02 emission level and compensate for our carbon footprint by supporting the social development project “Energy Efficient Cook Stoves “.
 The project supports women and their families in gaining access to efficient and clean cook stoves through local and unique solutions.
 Through the “CO2 compensated clothing” project we support the SDG no. 7 “Affordable and clean energy”, SDG no. 13 “Climate Actions” and SDG no. 3 “Good health and wellbeing” via here.”

-It’s a lot to undertake and it’s easy to mock when line items include “in our daily work at the head office, we strive to use as little paper as possible. ” Their dedication and complete transparency are highly impressive in an industry that’s one of the five biggest polluters.
+It’s a lot to undertake and it’s easy to mock when line items include “in our daily work at the head office, we strive to use as little paper as possible.”
+Their dedication and complete transparency are highly impressive.

 Did you make it through all that?
 Let me know in the comments what you think of Ganni’s moves to kick out bad practices.

 –Responsible Company: While some parts of their literature (ahem, turning off lights in the HQ office) sounds like marketing malarky, it is nice to know that this company cares.

 –Quality: I hate viscose, but have to admit that the viscose Ganni uses is higher quality than other brands’.

 –Length: This maxi dress length doesn’t look messy or lazy.